tokay-lang/tokay-lang.github.io/content/documentation.md

 ## Variables and constants

-Symbolic identifiers for replaceable values can either be *variables* or *constants*.
+Symbolic identifiers for named values can either be defined as *variables* or *constants*.
 ```tokay
 variable = 0  # assign 0 to a variable
 constant : 0  # assign 0 to a constant